 If they have provided us with a current email address, we may use email to communicate information related to the breach.
 In some circumstances, our business associate may provide the notification.
 We may also provide notification by other methods as appropriate.

 We may disclose our patients' health information to researchers conducting research with respect to which their written authorization is not required as approved by an Institutional Review Board or privacy board, in compliance with governing law.

 We may use or disclose our patients' demographic information, the dates that they received treatment, the department of service, their treating physician, outcome information and health insurance status in order to contact them for our fundraising activities.
 If they do not want to receive these materials, the patient can notify the Privacy Officer listed at the top of this Notice of Privacy Practices and we will stop any further fundraising communications.
 Similarly, the patient should notify the Privacy Officer if they decide they want to start receiving these solicitations again.

-- When this Medical Practice May Not Use or Disclose Health Information
+When this Office May Not Use or Disclose Health Information

-Except as described in this Notice of Privacy Practices, this medical practice will, consistent with its legal obligations, not use or disclose health information which identifies individual patients without their written authorization.
-If a patient authorizes this medical practice to use or disclose health information for another purpose, the patient may revoke the authorization in writing at any time.
+Except as described in this Notice of Privacy Practices, this office will, consistent with its legal obligations, not use or disclose health information that identifies individual patients without their written authorization.
+If a patient authorizes this office to use or disclose health information for another purpose, the patient may revoke the authorization in writing at any time.

 - Our Patients' Health Information Rights

 Our patients have the right to request restrictions on certain uses and disclosures of their health information by a written request specifying what information they want to limit, and what limitations on our use or disclosure of that information they wish to have imposed.
 If our patients tell us not to disclose information to their commercial health plan concerning health care items or services for which they paid for in full out-of-pocket, we will abide by their request, unless we must disclose the information for treatment or legal reasons.
 We reserve the right to accept or reject any other request, and will notify our patients of our decision.